Jump to ↓

 Essential Features of a Cloud Hosted Contact Center

-A cloud-hosted contact center typically includes many features to help businesses manage customer interactions effectively and efficiently.
+A cloud-hosted contact center includes many features to help businesses manage customer interactions effectively and efficiently.
 Some of the most essential cloud-hosted features are:

 • Call monitoring (listen, whisper, barge): Allows supervisors to listen in on agent calls and intervene or take over the call when necessary